When it comes to the skillet vs frying pan debate, what is the best to use when you cook?

 - Ceramic: These pans are 100% ceramic and seem to be a better option but most have a coating on them and it will break down very quickly and could end up in your food.

 What is a frying pan?

-Material used for frying pans
+The material used for frying pans

 - Aluminum: I try to stay clear of these types of pans.
 They are on the more economical side of things but some say cooking with aluminum is not the best idea.
 It can leach the metal into your food.
 They are coated with a ceramic coating or a silicone coating that can wear off.

 - Non-stick: I am not a big fan of nonstick pans.
 These pans are typically made with Teflon coatings and other chemically made coatings.
-If it is consider to be toxic use a better option like stainless.
+If it is considered to be toxic use a better option like stainless.

 - Carbon steel: I have yet to use one of these pans but they are very popular with chefs in Europe and the USA.

 Differences between a cast iron skillet and frying pan

 |Skillet and Frying Pan Comparison||Frying Pan||Cast Iron skillet|

 Conclusion: Skillet vs Frying what is my favorite?